 - To be a global leader in medical assessment

-- To enhance clinical leadership and develop leaders within medical schools
+- To focus on Equality, Diversity and Inclusivity, to enhance clinical leadership and develop leaders within medical schools

 - To maintain and build on the close relationship between universities and the National Health Service